28 Apr 2026

 2. When and how do I apply?

-You don’t need to nominate any courses in your SRS application because it is automatically linked to your course preferences in your UAC application for undergraduate admission.
+You don’t need to nominate any courses in your SRS application because it is automatically linked to the course preferences in your UAC application for undergraduate admission.
 To be considered for an offer, make sure you list at least one SRS-eligible course in your UAC preferences.

-Applications for SRS close 11.59pm 5 September 2025.
+Applications for SRS close 11.59pm 11 September 2026.

 3. What does my school need to do for SRS?